neat/adaptive/core

 DEFAULT_CB_INCREASE_FACTOR

-Default multiplier used when adaptive complexity budgeting detects improvement.
+Default multiplier applied when adaptive complexity budgeting detects a fitness improvement.

 DEFAULT_CB_STAGNATION_FACTOR